Check engine light is on Inspection

-The Check Engine Light location and color will vary by vehicle, but in most cases it is a dashboard warning light that is yellow and shaped like an engine.
+The Check Engine Light location and colour will vary by vehicle, but in most cases, it is a dashboard warning light that is yellow and shaped like an engine.
 It may or may not have the word “check” integrated into the design.

 - If the indicator is blinking, the situation is usually serious, such as a severe misfiring of the engine.
 This would allow unburned fuel to dump into the exhaust system, pushing the temperature of your catalytic converter to the breaking point.
 Slow the car down, find a safe place to stop, and request a mechanic to perform a diagnosis.

 - A steady light on the other hand is not an emergency situation.
 You can continue driving, but you should schedule an appointment with a mechanic as soon as possible.